-Goodwill arising from business combinations generally represents the excess of the acquisition cost over the fair value of the identifiable assets acquired and liabilities and contingent liabilities assumed on acquisition date.
+Goodwill arising from business combinations generally represents the excess of the acquisition cost over the fair value of the p17 ANNUAL REPORT 2019 identifiable assets acquired and liabilities and contingent liabilities assumed on acquisition date.
 Goodwill is stated at cost less impairment losses and it is tested at least annually for impairment.